tsyrulb/resume-genie-client/README.md

 # ResumeGenie Client

-**ResumeGenie** is a React-based frontend application that implies magical ease in creating professional resumes and cover letters, highlighting the AI-driven aspect.
+**ResumeGenie** is a React-based frontend application that provides a magical, AI-driven approach to creating professional resumes.
+It integrates with a backend service to parse your existing CV, adapt it's summary to specific job descriptions, and generate a polished, downloadable PDF—all in one streamlined process.

 ## Features

 - **Upload CV**: Easily upload your existing CV in PDF format.
 - **Job Description Input**: Provide details about the job you're applying for.
-- **Generate Updated CV**: Automatically create a tailored CV aligned with the job requirements.
+- **Generate Updated CV**: Automatically create a tailored CV aligned with job requirements using AI.
-- **Generate Cover Letter**: Produce a professional cover letter based on your CV and job details.
-- **Preview & Download**: View the generated documents in the browser and download them as PDFs.
+- **Preview & Download**: View the generated CV in the browser and download it as a PDF.

 ## Technologies Used